simonljohannesson/iv1201-arch-project/README.md

 ### 2022-02-14 Add table for application status
 To keep track of an applications status, add a table in the database.

+### 2022-02-28 Everything should be `@Transactional` and services should force transactions
+With some possible loss in performance we will instead prevent weird behaviour and bugs created by potential faulty database calls